tomit4/intro_to_dsa/docs/algorithms.md

 rigorous mathematical computation.
-That said, Two Sum is not too complicated and is a good introduction to how Algorithms can still solve a problem, but be inefficient, as well as how a simple change in thinking on the problem can solve the problem in a far more efficient pattern.
+That said, Two Sum is not too complicated and is a good introduction to how Algorithms can still solve a problem, but be inefficient, as well as how a simple change in thinking on the problem can solve said problem in a far more efficient pattern.

 Here is the Two Sum problem as presented on LeetCode: